Elise McCune is an Australian, Melbourne-based international author.

 Born in New South Wales, Australia, I moved to Perth, Western Australia where I raised my two children.
 I worked for ten years in the Western Australian Museum and during this time I travelled to Egypt and stayed in Cairo and Alexandria for an extended visit.
 I loved Egypt, its people and culture, and its history.

-In 2016 I gained a Certificate of Completion, in the University of Iowa’s International Writing Program on fiction writing, centered on female authorial voices and female literary characters.
+In 2016 I graduated from the University of Iowa’s International Writing Program on fiction writing, centered on female authorial voices and female literary characters.

 The online program was taught by Margot Livesey, Professor at the acclaimed Iowa Writers’ Workshop and author of seven novels and one short-story collection; and Christopher Merrill, Director of the International Writing Program, Professor of English at the University of Iowa, and author of six collections of poetry, five works of nonfiction, and many works of translation